• Skip to primary navigation

 adding beaten eggs to cooked ampalaya

-Allow it to simmer for about 1 minute then serve:
+Allow it to simmer for about 1 minute:

 seasoning ampalaya with pepper